 Mandour & Associates – Trademark Cancellation Attorneys

 If you are involved in a trademark cancellation, or need to file one, we can assist.
-We are highly experienced and aggressive trademark cancellation lawyers having handled over 250 trademark cancellations and notices of opposition.
-To see the over 250 TTAB cases that we have handled, you may click here.
+We are highly experienced and aggressive trademark cancellation lawyers having handled over 300 trademark cancellations and notices of opposition.
+We have many years of experience with TTAB cases which has allowed us to create very specific strategies that win TTAB cases, often very quickly.
+As such, we have a very high winning percentage in the TTAB.
+To see the over 3000 TTAB cases that we have handled, you may click here.

 For a free consultation regarding a trademark cancellation, please contact us today.